Adamov (Blansko District)

 Adamov (/cs/; Adamsthal) is a town in Blansko District in the South Moravian Region of the Czech Republic.
+It has about 4,600 inhabitants.
+The town is located in the valley of the Svitava River, in the Drahany Highlands.

-It has about 4,500 inhabitants.
-Historically it is known as an industrial town.
+Adamov is historically known as an industrial town.
 The former industrial area of Stará Huť is protected as a monument reservation.